MadSimple/illinois-mono/README.md

 Only Latin characters and common symbols have been altered.
-Font uses [DM Mono](https://fonts.google.com/specimen/DM+Mono) as a fallback for obscure characters.
+The remaining characters use [DM Mono](https://fonts.google.com/specimen/DM+Mono) as a fallback.